 Breast lift combined with breast augmentation

-If you want your breasts to be larger in addition to being less droopy, or if you desire to maintain projection and roundness of the breast mound and your drooping is severe, Dr. Gruber may recommend a breast lift combined with a breast augmentation as part of your mommy makeover.
+If you want your breasts to be larger in addition to being less droopy, or if you desire to maintain projection and roundness of the breast mound and your drooping is severe, Dr. Su may recommend a breast lift combined with a breast augmentation as part of your mommy makeover.